sdsc-hpc-students/sdsc-hpc-students.github.io/projects.md

   <li><b>UCSD Co-Curricular Records: </b><a name="sdsc_ccr"></a>
  The HPC Students Program has been working with the UCSD Co-Curricular Record team to create a system where SDSC staff and researchers can grant Co-Curricular Record credit to thier students.
 You can find the list of SDSC approved CCR positions on the <a href="https://elt.ucsd.edu/ccr/ccrapprovedopportunities.html#San-Diego-Supercomputer-Center-">CCR Approved Opportunities</a> page.
-For more information, see: https://hpc-students.sdsc.edu/sdsc-ccr-program.html.
+For more information, see: <a href="https://hpc-students.sdsc.edu/sdsc-ccr-program.html">https://hpc-students.sdsc.edu/sdsc-ccr-program.html</a>.
 </li>
  <li><b>SDSC Students@Supercomputing: </b><a name="students-at-sc"></a>
     One of the largest technical meetings in HPC in the world is the annual Supercomputing Conference